Churchillcodes/Gleamy-frontend/README.md

 - Contact the business directly via WhatsApp deep links
 - Explore featured and in-stock products on the homepage

-### 🎠 Homepage Hero Carousel
+### 🎠 Dynamic Homepage Experience

+- Automatically rotates through featured catalogue products
-- Pulls directly from the live product catalogue — no manually maintained banner content
+- Pulls live data from the backend API
-- Auto-rotates every few seconds through in-stock, photographed products; pauses on hover
-- Clickable dot navigation and a spotlight card linking straight to the product detail page
+- Product spotlight card updates in sync with hero content, with a position counter (e.g. 5/5)
+- Displays category, product name, pricing, and product imagery
+- Direct WhatsApp inquiry action for the currently featured product
-- Falls back gracefully to a static hero if no products currently have images
+- Graceful fallback if no featured products exist

 ### 📦 Product Catalogue